 I’ve already mentioned that you can drink in the world’s only 100% glacial ice bar in El Calafate – Glaciobar, inside the Glaciarium.
 But if you don’t have time for a trip to the museum, then Yeti Ice Bar in town is a pretty good substitute.

 It’s rather a novelty yet formulaic experience.
-You pay an entrance fee of 250 pesos (about $5.50).
+You pay an entrance fee of approximately $5.
 Then, you enter a ‘pre-cold chamber’ where you are kitted out with thermal layers, a poncho, gloves and crampons.

 Finally, you enter the freezing cold cavern bar with an average temperature of –10°C. Once you’re inside, you have 25 minutes to soak up the atmosphere, beginning with a photoshoot in wintry scenarios.
 Then you can keep yourself warm with free liqueur drinks and/or a boogie on the dance floor.